XinFinOrg/Loyalty-Token/README.md

 Once the token has been both created and deployed on the public network you should download your own private key and store it in a safe place.
 We advise you to store your private key using a paper wallet, arguably the safest way to ensure its security.

-**Step 2**: Setup XinFin Full node to get Full control over your Private key and Data backup.
+**Step 2**: Setup the [XinFin Full node](https://github.com/XinFinOrg/XinFin-Node) to gain total control over both your private key and your data backup abilities.

-Follow step and setup XinFin Full Node :- https://github.com/XinFinOrg/XinFin-Node

 **Step 3**: Install Dependencies.
-Download [Nodejs and npm](https://docs.npmjs.com/getting-started/installing-node "Nodejs install") if you don't have them
+This step involves installing your dependencies.
+For this you will need to download and install [Nodejs and npm](https://docs.npmjs.com/getting-started/installing-node "Nodejs install") if you do not already have them.
+The code you will need to install the dependencies is as follows:

-Install dependencies:

 `npm install xdc3@1.0.0-beta.41`

-**Step 4**: Dowlonad Ready Script File, Learn API Command to Manage Loyalty Loken with your ERP/CRM System:
+**Step 4**: Download the ready script file then teach the API Command to Manage your Loyalty Tokens with your ERP/CRM system

 e.g. `node Token_Transfer.js RPC_IP RPC_Port from_address to_address amount contract_address private_key decimals`